Michigan Legal Separation Lawyers

 In the best situations, spouses recognize a need to spend time apart, but have plans to work through their problems and reconcile.
 And although spouses can part ways without taking legal action and without a formal Judgment of Separate Maintenance, our sincere belief is that families fare best with the guidance of a legal team and formal, well-organized agreements in place.
 With so many crucial elements in play – finances, residences, insurance, custody, and more – our Friedman Law Firm attorneys can ensure that orders are enforced and understandings are upheld, regardless of the evolving situation.

-For more information on and help with Legal Separation in Michigan, contact the Friedman Law Firm today.
+For more information on and the help of our family law attorneys with Legal Separation in Michigan, contact the Friedman Law Firm today.